ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

     - For every periodic system you simulate, you should converge **both** the cut-off energy and k-points.
-Usually people start with one parameter set to very high and vary the other one, then switch and repeat.
+Usually people start with one parameter set to very high and varys the other one, then switch and repeat.
 Try do this yourself and find the best set of parameters for diamond.

         ??? success "Tips"
-            Start with E_cut of ~60.0 Ry and converge the k-points.
+            Try starting with E_cut of ~60.0 Ry and converge the k-points.
             Or start with k-points of 30x30x30 and converge the energy cutoff.

     <!-- - For every periodic system you simulate, you should converge **both** the -->
     <!--   cut-off energy and k-points.
 Try adapting one of the scripts to also -->